keepthrifty/keepthrifty.github.io/_posts/2017/2017-11-28-marriage-lesson-mini-retirement.md

 author: jaime_durheim

-title: "A Marriage Lesson from Mini-Retirement"
+title: "A Marriage Lesson from a Mini-Retirement"
 description: "Taking a mini-retirement can be great for your marriage.
 But if you don't approach it the right way, things can get worse before they get better.
 Take it from us!"

 date: 2017-11-28 6:58:00 -0500